jemmy512/book-notes/linux/linux-mem.md

 1. directly free the unmodified file pages
 2. writeback the modified file pages to storage device
 3. writeback annonymous pages to swapping area

+memory candidate for linux memory reclaim:
+1. **Page Cache**: This is memory used to cache files and block device data.
+When the system is under memory pressure, the kernel can reclaim page cache pages, as they can be re-read from disk if needed.
+2. **Swap Cache**: These are pages that have been swapped out to disk but are still cached in memory.
+If memory is needed, these pages can be reclaimed, as they can be retrieved from the swap area on disk.
+3. **Inactive Pages**: Pages that have not been accessed recently.
+The kernel maintains lists of active and inactive pages, and inactive pages are more likely to be reclaimed than active pages.
+4. **Anonymous Pages**: These are pages used by processes that do not map to any file (e.g., heap and stack memory).
+If these pages are not actively used, they can be swapped out to disk.
+5. **Slab Cache**: Memory allocated for kernel objects and data structures.
+While this memory is often actively used, some of it can be reclaimed if it becomes unused or if memory pressure is high.
+6. **Clean Pages**: Pages that have not been modified and contain data that can be reloaded from disk.
+These are easier to reclaim than dirty pages, which would need to be written to disk before being freed.

 ![](../images/kernel/mem-page_reclaim.svg)